hnyunzhiyi/ymsquic/README.md

 ======
-	Because Microsoft's QUIC relies on high environmental requirements when compiling in the Linux environment, lower version systems may be incompatible and the compilation steps are cumbersome, so we have added a Ymsquic version adapted to the Linux system.
+	Because Microsoft's QUIC relies on high environmental requirements when compiling in the Linux environment, lower version systems may be incompatible and the compilation steps are cumbersome, so we have added a Ymsquic version adapted to the Linux system and add call interfaces like POSIX Socket API.

 	1: How to build Ymsquic
 	  Please refer to the BUILD.md file in the folder doc under the current path.